viclafouch/mui-file-input/docs/docs/getting-started.md

 ## Next.js integration

-Learn how to use MUI file input with Next.js
+Learn how to use MUI File Input with [Next.js](https://nextjs.org/).

 Once you have installed `MUI File Input` in your next.js project, it is important to transpile it as it is an ESM package first.